Bio

 My body of work encompasses series in multiple mediums created to delve into themes of time, memory, and the unconscious, while also exploring the boundaries of language and the duality between what is real and what is fictional.

-After being diagnosed with depression as a teenager, I turned to understanding my condition and engaging in creative practices as therapeutic outlets.
-Through art, I find ways to express myself and to quietly think not only about my thoughts and feelings but also about how they come to be.
+After being diagnosed with depression as a teenager, I turned to making art as a way to find clarity and relief.
+Through art, I find ways to express myself and to reflect not only on my thoughts and feelings but also on the mechanics of how they come to be.

-In my photographic work, I question the relations between what we see and what we, either consciously or not, remember, and I propose the idea that the camera can function as a simulator of our own cognitive system.
-Through my series, I try to bring forth the sensation of nostalgia with images that evoke emotional memories and states.
-With the use of lights, movements, colors and blurs I try to capture our impressions of present and past moments.
+In my photographic work, I question the relationship between what we see and what we—consciously or not—remember, proposing the idea that the camera can function as a simulator of our own cognitive system.
+Through my series, I evoke a sense of nostalgia with images that tap into emotional memories and states.
+By utilizing light, movement, color, and blur, I attempt to capture our visceral impressions of both present and past moments.

-My videos can be seen as representations of our perception of the living second and of what lies beyond it: dreams and the unconscious.
-Through them, I question our understanding of time and how we innerly perceive it.
-Also, by approaching universal symbols that exist within our daily lives and recording people in real events, I explore the idea of a collective unconscious.
+My videos represent our perception of the "living second" and what lies beyond it: dreams and the unconscious.
+Through them, I question our understanding of time and how we perceive it internally.
+By approaching universal symbols within everyday life and recording people in real events, I also explore the concept of a collective unconscious.